Python-SIP/sip/doc/introduction.rst

     SIP build system and need to create the :file:`.dist-info` directory from an external tool such as :program:`make`.

-:program:`sip-header`
-    The :mod:`sip` module's ABI is defined in a :file:`sip.h` header file.
-    Normally you do not need to worry about this but this program will install a local copy of the it.

 :program:`sip-module`
-    This builds an sdist for the :mod:`sip` module for a set of package projects.
+    This builds one or more elements of the :mod:`sip` module for a set of package projects:

+    - an sdist of module which can be installed by :program:`pip` or uploaded to PyPI

+    - a :file:`sip.h` header file which defines the module's ABI.
+Normally you do not need to worry about this file but this will install a local copy of it if required

+    - a :file:`sip.rst` file that documents the Python API of the module for inclusion in your project's documentation.

 :program:`sip5`
     This is is a drop-in replacement for the :program:`sip` code generator from